 - One-Time Secret Link and One-Time Secret Passphrase: Create a temporary link and secret passphrase to privately share site credentials with our support team.

 - Issue/Message*: Here you can let us know the issue you’re encountering and how to replicate it in a specific, concise description.

-When you’re ready to click the Submit button, you should immediately receive an email to confirm that we’ve received your support ticket.
+When you’re ready, click the Submit button.
+You should immediately receive an email to confirm that we’ve received your ticket.
 A member of our support team will follow up with a response to your message as soon as possible.

-Thanks for taking the time to proactively address these issues, and our support will be happy to help further.
+Thanks for taking the time to proactively address these issues.
+Our support team will be happy to help further!

 Next, would you like to test out your forms before you publish them?
 Our complete form testing checklist will walk you through the process step by step.